westbjumpin/spring/doc/site/content/docs/guides/getting-started/getting-started-with-rmlui.md

 +++
+title = 'RmlUi'
-title = 'Getting Started With Rmlui' date = 2025-05-11T13:17:05-07:00
+date = 2025-05-11T13:17:05-07:00
 draft = false
 author = "Slashscreen"
 +++

-RmlUi is a UI framework that is defined using a HTML/CSS style workflow (using Lua instead of JS).
+RmlUi is a UI framework that is defined using a HTML/CSS style workflow (using Lua instead of JS) intended to simplify UI development especially for those already familiar with web development.
 It is designed for interactive applications, and so is reactive by default.
 You can learn more about it on the [RmlUI website] and [differences in the Recoil version here](#differences-between-upstream-rmlui-and-rmlui-in-recoil).
-It's a natural way to do things for web devs.

 ## How does RmlUI Work?

 To get started, it's important to learn a few key concepts.
-- Data Model: This holds information (a Lua table) that is used in the UI code.
-- Document: This is a document tree/DOM holding the actual UI.
 - Context: This is a bundle of documents and data models.
+- Document: This is a document tree/DOM (document object model) holding the actual UI.
+- RML: This is the markup language used to define the document, it is very similar to XHTML (HTML but must be well-formed XML).
+- RCSS: This is the styling language used to style the document, it is very similar to CSS2 but does differ in some places.
+- Data Model: This holds information (a Lua table) that is used in the UI code in data bindings.

-On the Lua side, you are creating 1 or more contexts and providing them with data models and documents.
+On the Lua side, you are creating 1 or more contexts and adding data models and documents to them.

-On the Rml side, you are creating documents to be loaded by the Lua.
+On the Rml side, you are creating documents to be loaded by the Lua which will likely include data bindings to show information from the data model, and references to lua functions for event handlers.

+As each widget/component you create will likely comprise of several files (.lua, .rml & .rcss) you may find having a folder for each widget/component a useful way to organise your files.

 ## Getting Started

-RmlUi is built into the engine, so it is already there for you tu use.
-However, to get going with it, you need a few things.
-Like widgets and gadgets, you should use some kind of "handler", although this handler is much simpler than the others.
+RmlUi is available in LuaUI (the game UI) with future availability in LuaIntro & LuaMenu planned, so it is already there for you to use.
+However, to get going with it there is some setup code that should be considered for loading fonts, cursors and configuring ui scaling, an example script is provided below.
+If you are working on a widget for an existing game, it is likely that the game already has some form of this setup code in, so you may be able to skip this section.

 ### Setup script